Compliance focus: effective record keeping

 New child protection record keeping requirements commence from 1 October 2023

-New record keeping requirements will be implemented from 1 October following the NQF Review from recommendations by the Royal Commission into Institutional Responses to Child Sexual Abuse.
+New record keeping requirements (PDF 127 KB) will be implemented from 1 October following the NQF Review from recommendations by the Royal Commission into Institutional Responses to Child Sexual Abuse.
 It has been recommended that organisations engaged in child-related work retain records relating to child sexual abuse that has, or is alleged to have occurred, for at least 45 years.

 View the Updating record keeping requirements to support child protection information sheet (PDF 127 KB) developed by ACECQA for further information and resources.